Frequently Asked Questions

 - Proof of insurance is required if you did not show it to the officer at the time you received the ticket.
 (See front of ticket to see which box was checked.)

 - A stamped, self-addressed envelope if you would like a receipt mailed to you.

 You still have the option of appearing in court if you would like to.
 You should report to the check-in counter on the date and time listed on your ticket.
-Cases will be called in the order that the person has checked in, so you may want to appear earlier than your designated time.
-Please be prepared to spend some time in court.

 - A valid driver’s license.